 The Commercial Automobile Liability Insurance policy shall provide that such policies are primary insurance to any other insurance available to the Additional Insureds, with respect to any claims arising out of this Agreement, and that the insurance applies separately to each insured against whom claim is made or suit is brought.

-Reserved.
-(Pollution Liability Insurance)
+Reserved (“Pollution Liability Insurance as Primary Insurance”).

 Other Insurance Requirements.